About Afrekete inc.

 - Auspiced by Coffs Harbour Arts Council Inc

-Afrekete acknowledges all Australia’s First Nations Peoples as the traditional custodians of the lands we live, dance, drum, perform ceremony and teach on, and we pay respects to elders past, present and emerging.
+Afrekete Inc. acknowledges all Australia’s First Nations Peoples as the traditional custodians of the lands we live, dance, drum, perform ceremony and teach on, and we pay respects to all Elders past, present and emerging.